 By doing SIP in Index ETFs like Nifty bees and Junior bees, we can make on an average 14% returns in the long run.
 Also expense ratio is as little as 0.05% which lot lesser than traditional mutual funds.
 With 14% average returns, if one continues his SIP investment for 35 years, then his fund value will be more than 18 Crores by the time he retires.

 Is there anyway to gain more?
 What if I tell you that you can make more than 200 Crores in 35 years just by investing same Rs.10,000 SIP.
 Is it really possible?
 Yes, possible if we can make 24% returns.
 But how can we make such high returns?

 By focusing on small cap index, our returns can grow multifold.
 Small Cap index returns since inception is more than 22%.
 Any large cap stock was once a small cap stock, these small cap stocks are the real wealth compounders.
 They slowly and steadily grow from small cap to mid cap and from mid cap to large cap.
 Eventually few such stocks holds onto that large cap position forever, stocks like Bajaj Finance was once a small cap stock.
-Unfortunately, we do not have any ETFs for small cap index or else it would have made SIP with small cap stocks lot easier.

 - Find out what are the top five stocks of Small Index historically